nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

 * Updating sample data to include sample sessions as well to better reflect our current application [PR #166](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/166).

 ### Other Contribution:
-* Project Management:
-    * In charge of ensuring that the project is on track for completion by the given dateline.
 * Testing:
     * Written test for many of the classes such as `Month`, `Fee`, `GetMonthlyFeeCommand` and `GetMonthlyFeeCommandParser`.
     * Non-trivial testing PR includes: [PR #128](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/128), [PR #165](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/165), [PR #271](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/271)